orchest/orchest/docs/source/fundamentals/projects.md

 The `/data` directory can be used to store data locally that is accessible by all pipelines across all projects, even by jobs.

-Secrets should be set with {ref}`environment variables <environment variables>` to avoid them being versioned.
+Secrets should be set with {ref}`environment variables <environment-variables>` to avoid them being versioned.

 (git-inside-orchest)=